Dear Ole Miss Students:

 Visit UMSAFE.olemiss.edu to learn more about the departments on campus assisting survivors and those impacted by sexual violence; read about our comprehensive policies prohibiting sexual violence and all the options and rights students have when they choose to report.
 The most important resources to know are:

-Violence Prevention Office.
+Violence Intervention and Prevention Services.
 This office provides advocacy for students affected by sexual violence, relationship violence, and stalking.
-Located within the University Counseling Center, call 662-915-1059 or e-mail firstname.lastname@example.org for an appointment.
+Call Shelli Poole 662-915-1059 or e-mail firstname.lastname@example.org for an appointment.

 Title IX Office.
 This office is responsible for investigating reports that happen on campus and off campus but only with the impacted student’s permission.
 The office can also provide accommodations.
 Located in Martindale 270D, call 662-915-7045 or e-mail email@example.com for an appointment.